Fredybec/Adaptive-Personalized-RS-Benchmark/README.md

 ## Overview

-This project provides an implementation and evaluation of several representative recommender systems across different categories, including:
+This repository provides an implementation and evaluation of several representative recommender systems across different categories, including:

 | Category                 | Representative System |
 | ------------------------ | --------------------- |